cirodonaldesposito/cirodonaldesposito.github.io/_pages/about.md

 My research
 ======
+My research is funded by the European Union’s Horizon 2020 Research and Innovation Programme.
 I am interested in how we can detect emerging knowledge and how this affects venture financing, and alliance formation.
 Particular focus is given to text analysis.

 My background
 ======